Do AI Crawlers Prefer Markdown?

 The result I'd actually act on is OAI-SearchBot's.
 That's the crawler behind ChatGPT Search; when ChatGPT goes looking for fresh information on the open web, this is what it sends.
 It leans Markdown by a few percentage points right now, but not by enough to be statistically confident yet.
 The weekly tracker further down is where we'll see if that changes.

-Everyone else (ChatGPT-User, Perplexity, Claude) sits roughly flat.
+The crawlers that actually shape live answers (ChatGPT-User and PerplexityBot) sit flat.
 Markdown and HTML get reached at about the same rate.
-Which makes sense if you think about it: these systems are chasing the user's question, not the page's format.
-The flat line is actually the interesting result here.
-At conversation time, what your page is about matters more than how you serve it.
+Which makes sense if you think about it: at conversation time these systems are chasing the user's question, not the page's format.
+That flat line is the real result here.
+The bots that avoid Markdown are the ones that don't decide citations; the ones that do decide citations don't care how you serve the page.

 What people actually ask about